ILC2004/phishing-detection-ml/README.md

 metrics.json
 ```

-These files support the dissertation results and show how the model was assessed.
+These files contain evaluation metrics, graphs, and performance results used to assess the phishing detection model.

 ---